dtaht/blog-cerowrt/content/post/rtt_fair_on_wifi.md

 rates under real conditions are often 20mbits or less, and the latency, under load, horrific.
-Triggered by [discussions at the netdev 1.1](https://www.youtube.com/channel/UCribHdOMgiD5R3OUDgx2qTg) conference, multiple developers are attempting to apply the same techniques we successfully applied to ethernet to reduce latency there to wifi, but it's harder - individual stations have wildly varying rates, it's a shared medium, devices have no good feedback loops and there's 10 years of accumulated cruft in the stack to excise.
+Triggered by [discussions at the netdev 1.1](https://www.youtube.com/channel/UCribHdOMgiD5R3OUDgx2qTg) conference, multiple developers are attempting to apply the same techniques we successfully applied to ethernet to reduce latency on wifi, but it's harder - individual stations have wildly varying rates, it's a shared medium, device firmwares have few good feedback loops and there's 10 years of accumulated cruft in the stack to excise.

 I looked over the first rtt_fair_up tests at the lowest rate (6mbits)